-Perform the following steps on the Control Compliance Suite 10.5.1 Application Server machine
+Perform the following steps on the Control Compliance Suite 10.5.1 Application Server computer

-WARNING: Incorrect use of the Windows registry editor may prevent the operating system from functioning properly.
+Warning: Incorrect use of the Windows registry editor may prevent the operating system from functioning properly.
 Great care should be taken when making changes to a Windows registry.
 Registry modifications should only be carried-out by persons experienced in the use of the registry editor application.
-It is recommended that a complete backup of the registry and workstation be made prior to making any registry changes.
+It is recommended that a complete backup of the registry and workstation be made before making any registry changes.

 - Click Start > Run, then type regedit

 - Locate, and then right-click the following registry subkey: KEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control

 - Point to New, and then click DWORD Value.
 In the right pane of Registry Editor, notice that New Value #1 (the name of a new registry entry) is selected for editing.